How to build 3D printed Dremel CNC?

 https://docs.google.com/spreadsheets/d/1kMXrG71ICJv4-k7Ib0bylE4AacfpNgEWceAIhokquVQ/edit#gid=0

-That’s a Google spreadsheet that you can download, export and whatever you want.
+That’s a Google spreadsheet that you can download, export, and whatever you want.
 Those are the parts that work for me, but keep in mind you may use different parts and it should work too!

 Additional help

 What if you have a problem and don’t know what to do?
-Check out Dremel CNC builders group on Facebook:
+Check out the Dremel CNC builders group on Facebook:

 https://www.facebook.com/groups/335572240572807/